 Make your Portland Home Energy Efficient and Get Cash Back

-Beginning on January 1st, 2018, all homes listed on the Portland real estate market will be required to report a home energy score.
+Beginning on January 1st, 2018, all homes listed on the Portland real estate market (if their home falls within the City of Portland boundaries) will be required to report a home energy score.
 Compiled by a licensed assessor, this score will reveal things like how much total energy is used by the home in a typical year, what the cost of that energy is, and where the energy is coming from.
 The home energy score is intended to give home buyers an idea of what their environmental impact will be from energy use in the home, as well as how much they can expect to pay in utility bills.
 Read our full post on the new mandatory fee to sell your home in 2018.

 In the real estate market, we always assume that more information is a good thing, but if you’re a home seller, the home energy audit may pose some challenges.
 It’s another way for buyers to compare your home with other, similar homes, and a tool in price negotiations.
 The better your home energy audit score, the more likely your home is to fetch your asking price.